David Goldenberg saved the first Jazz Sound Recordings

-David was my second cousin once removed and unfortunately we never met.
+David Goldenberg was my 2nd cousin once removed, unfortunately we never met.

 My maternal great grandfather Joseph Lichtman was responsible for bringing David Goldenberg's family to Philadelphia from the Vincovitz & Zinkover area of the Ukraine in 1922.
-I've learned that Vincovitz is now known as either Vin'kivci, or Van'kovichi or Van'kovitse (Van'kovichi), located 324.7 miles W of Kiev Ukraine Vinkivtsi is an urban-type settlement in the Khmelnytskyi Oblast in western Ukraine.
+I've learned that Vincovitz is now known as either Vinkivtsi, Vin'kivci, or Van'kovichi or Van'kovitse (Van'kovichi), located 324.7 miles W of Kiev Ukraine Vinkivtsi is an urban-type settlement in the Khmelnytskyi Oblast in western Ukraine.
 It serves as the administrative center of the Vinkivtsi Raion, housing the district's local administration buildings.

 As a little boy, Sam Goldenberg (David's father) was thrilled at seeing his first electric light and his first movie and later became an elementary school teacher, cantor and a choir leader.
 The 2nd Choir leader in the family.